lupyuen/lupyuen.github.io/src/rust6.md

 - [__"Add Build Config for leds64_rust"__](https://github.com/apache/nuttx/pull/12862)

-1. Super interesting new development: Some folks in the NuttX Community are working with the Rust Project, adding NuttX as an official platform for Rust Standard Library! https://lists.apache.org/thread/oqx7p3vb4dcgko4mm2f0vqgqnkorn49p
+1. Super interesting new development: Some folks in the NuttX Community are working with the Rust Project, adding NuttX as an official platform for Rust Standard Library! [(See this)](https://lists.apache.org/thread/oqx7p3vb4dcgko4mm2f0vqgqnkorn49p)

    This might take some time to complete, because supporting NuttX in the Rust Standard Library will require lots of coding and testing.
 So our Project Report is still relevant, it will be the "Interim Way" to build Rust Apps for NuttX.
 And we have to demonstrate how Rust Apps can be built and tested with Rust Core Library, without `cargo`.
 (Exactly what we're doing now)